Highly Versal Torsors: -Versal Torsors

 \begin{remark} Another sufficient condition for the existence of a $G$-torsor that is strongly versal for $\Aff/S$ is: \begin{enumerate} \item[($*$)] Every $G$-torsor $E\to X$ with $X\in \Aff/S$ is trivial. \end{enumerate} Indeed, in this case, every $G$-torsor as in ($*$) is a specialization of the trivial $G$-torsor $G\to S$, making $G\to S$ strongly versal for $\Aff/S$.
-Such $S$-groups may be deemed as ``uninteresting'' for our problem.
+Such $S$-groups may be deemed as ``uninteresting'' for the problem of finding groups with torsors that are weakly versal for $\Aff/S$.

 The proof of Theorem~\ref{TH:infinity-versal} can now be broken into the observations that $\uU_n(S)$ satisfies ($*$), and that every flat locally of finite presentation subgroup of an $S$-group satisfying ($*$) admits a torsor that is weakly versal for $\Aff/S$.